 One morning, up-and coming entrepreneur Barney decides a parrot

 would be a good companion for the coming winter months.

 She also sells Barney a maple wood perch and a red wood cage for the bird’s home.

 Barney insists that Clara guarantee the parrot will speak.

 Barney takes the parrot home.

-The next morning, he returns disappointed.
+The next morning, he returns to Clara’s and he is disappointed.

-“Do you have an oak mirror?”
+She thinks for a moment, “do you have an oak mirror?”

-Barney would not focus on the basics.
+- Barney would not focus on the basics.

 Copyright © 1960-2015 Lawrence J. J. Leonard All rights reserved.